nntzuekai/Respector/source/README.md

 # How to run Respector?

-1. Following the instructions in the README file under the dataset folder, compile the APIs you want to evaluate on:
+1. Following the instructions in the README file under the `dataset` folder, compile the APIs you want to evaluate on:

    E.g.,

    ```
    cd ../dataset/restcountries/
-   mvn compile
+   mvn package -DskipTests
    ```

 2. To run Respector on an API, use script `run_respector.sh` under `scripts` folder: